Opus 20, Brahms’s first set

-of vocal duets, has come in for as much negative criticism
+set of vocal duets, has come in for as much negative

 different from his later duets, or even from his

-verses and the voices moving in imitation, rather than
+variation between the verses and the voices moving in

-never published anything that he didn’t think was worthy,
+point.
+Brahms never published anything that he didn’t

-Mendelssohn.
-The third duet adopts the idiom of that
+Felix Mendelssohn.
+The third duet adopts the idiom of

 translations by the great German scholar Herder of folk